netdata/go.d.plugin/modules/vcsa/README.md

-# vcsa
+# vCenter Server Appliance monitoring with Netdata

 The [`vCenter Server Appliance`](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.vcsa.doc/GUID-223C2821-BD98-4C7A-936B-7DBE96291BA4.html) using [`Health API`](https://code.vmware.com/apis/60/vcenter-server-appliance-management) is a preconfigured Linux virtual machine, which is optimized for running VMware vCenter Server® and the associated services on Linux.

-This module collects health statistics from one or more `vCenter Server Appliance` servers.
+This module collects health statistics from one or more `vCenter Server Appliance` servers, depending on your configuration.

 ## Requirements